-The Key Verification procedure allows the verification of a set of active session keys at the Recipient.
+The Key Verification procedure allows the verification of a set of active keys at the Recipient.
 This gives confirmation to the Initiator that the keys are not corrupted or modified and fully operational.
-It should be noted that if this procedure is executed for session or master keys associated with pre-activation state this would imply a transition to active state.

-Both entities shall have an identical set of session keys in Pre-Activation or Active State.
+Both entities shall have an identical set of keys in Active State.